iomesh/docs/docs/deploy-iomesh-cluster/setup-iomesh.md

       name: blockdevice-3fa2e2cb7e49bc96f4ed09209644382e
     # ...
     ```

-    You can view details of this block device by checking labels with `iomesh.com/bd-` created by IOMesh.
+    Labels with `iomesh.com/bd-` are created by IOMesh and will be used for device selector.

     | Label | Description |
     | --- | --- |
     | `iomesh.com/bd-devicePath` | Shows the device path on the worker node.|